KollaboCH/hiring-challenges/README.md

 - a list of jobs (e.g. newest 20, whatever the API proivdes)
 - a detail view if you tap on a job.

-You can find more information about what a Progressive web here in Fabians Paper at [progressive-web-apps.md](progressive-web-apps.md)
+You can find more information about what a Progressive web here: [progressive-web-apps.md](progressive-web-apps.md)

 You do not necessairly need to implement all features (e.g. notifications).
 Watch your time and try to get as far as possible in about 5-8 hours of hacking.